joshnsw/WebScraper/README.md

 # WebScraper
-use a webscrape to scrap information from amazon page
+use a webscraper to scrap information from amazon page